Genomon-Project/paplot-doc/data_mat.rst

-:{#number_id}:      the number of mutations per sample :{#number_gene}:    the number of mutations per gene :{#number_mutaion}: the number of mutations (Notwithstanding whether the same sample is detected multiple times with the same gene, it counts as 1.)
+:{#number_id}:      the number of mutations per sample :{#number_gene}:    the number of mutations per gene :{#number_mutaion}: the number of mutations (Even if the same sample is detected multiple times with the same gene, it counts as 1.)
 :{#sum_mutaion}:    Total number of mutations :{#item_value}:     Value of one item of stacked graph :{#sum_item_value}: Total value of stacked graph

-Moveover, for a more detailed description of the procedure to set pop-up information, please refer to `User defined format <./data_common.html#user-format>`_.
+Moreover, for a more detailed description of the procedure to set pop-up information, please refer to `User defined format <./data_common.html#user-format>`_.

 .. |new| image:: image/tab_001.gif